Fushigi Dagashiya Zenitendō

 Fushigi Dagashiya Zenitendō (ふしぎ駄菓子屋 銭天堂) is a Japanese children's novel series written by Reiko Hiroshima, with illustrations by Jyajya.
-Kaiseisha have published 18 volumes since May 2013.
+Kaiseisha has published the books since May 2013, with 21 volumes as of October 15, 2024.
 An anime television series adaptation by Toei Animation premiered on September 8, 2020.
 It was also adapted by Toei into a segment of the omnibus film Toei Manga Matsuri, titled Fushigi Dagashiya Zenitendō: Tsuritai Yaki, which was originally scheduled to premiere in Japanese theatres on April 24, 2020, but was postponed to August 14, 2020, as a result of the COVID-19 pandemic.